MyRoute-app

 Corniche de Cévennes

-Now it is the turn of the areas that lie south of it again: the Cévennes (eastern) and the Tarn (western).
-Characteristic of a large part of the area are the "causses", spacious and bare high plains with deep gorges.
-The Cévennes deviate because of their granite and slate substrate.
-The canyons are less steep and the landscape is less rough.
-It is incredibly beautiful to make a trip from east to west or vice versa, which gives you a good impression of this area which is very varied.
+Now it's the turn of the regions to the south: the Cévennes (east) and the Tarn (west).
+Characteristic of much of this region are the "causses," expansive and barren plateaus with deep gorges.
+The Cévennes differ in their granite and slate subsoil.
+The ravines are somewhat less steep, and the landscape is less rugged.
+A trip from east to west, or vice versa, is incredibly scenic, giving you a good impression of this diverse region.

-This is the description of the first of three routes in Tarn and Cévennen from the Motorbike Guide France part 2.
+This is the description of the first of three routes in Tarn and Cévennes from the Motorcycle Touring Guide France part 2.

-During this trip you immediately have two absolute highlights and these 169 kilometers are guaranteed kicking.
-The original route is only 115 km long, but there are a number of options described to include some extra passes in the ride and I have incorporated that into it.
+This ride offers two absolute highlights, and these 169 kilometers are guaranteed to be a blast.
+The original route is only 115 km long, but it includes several options to incorporate some extra passes, which I've included.

-Keep in mind that it can be very busy in this area during the high season, so you can choose to drive early or slightly later in the day, because of the rising / setting sun you get a nice spectacle as a bonus free with it.
+Keep in mind that this area can be very busy during peak season, so you might want to choose to drive early or a little later in the day.
+As the sun rises or sets, you'll get a free bonus of a beautiful spectacle.

 We start in St. Jean-du-Gard and take the D260 to the Corniche de Cévennes.
-This stage is a succession of ascents, descents and wonderful curves.
-The start in St-Jean-du-Gard is promising.
-First you climb to a height of 597 meters to the Col de St-Pierre (RP2).
-The road then winds up to 704 meters at the Col de l'Exil (RP3).
+This stage is a series of climbs, descents, and delightful bends.
+The start in St. Jean-du-Gard is promising.
+First, you climb to an altitude of 597 meters to the Col de St-Pierre.
+Then the road winds further to an elevation of 704 meters at the Col de l'Exil.

-You then descend quietly and from Le Pompidou (RP4) the last part starts to the Col des Solpérière (RP5) and the Col des Faîsses (RP6).
-On the last mountain pass, the road reaches an altitude of 1026 meters.
-At RP7 we turn right and drive onto the Col du Rey towards Barre-des-Cévennes.
-In this 12th-century village you will already get a taste of the beautiful panoramas that await you.
-After Barre-des-Cévennes you take the increasingly narrow D13, through a beautiful area with beautiful nature and panoramic views.
+Then you descend gently, and from Le Pompidou, the final stretch begins, leading to the Col des Solpérière and the Col des Faîsses.
+At the last mountain pass, the road reaches an altitude of 1,026 meters.
+We ride up the Col du Rey towards Barre-des-Cévennes.
+In this 12th-century village, you'll get a taste of the beautiful panoramas that await you.
+After Barre-des-Cévennes, you take the increasingly narrowing D13 through a magnificent area with stunning scenery and panoramic views.

-At St. Germain-de-Calberte (RP9) you take the D984, a wonderful winding road through a beautiful inhospitable area, at the end of the D984 we turn left on the N106, The Col de Jalcreste (RP10) which we follow to our lunch stop in Florac-Trois-Rivières (RP11), in the center there are several restaurants and terraces.
+At St. Germain-de-Calberte, take the D984, a lovely winding road through a beautiful, inhospitable area.
+At the end of the D984, turn left onto the N106, The Col de Jalcreste, which we follow until our lunch stop in Florac-Trois-Rivières.
+There are several restaurants and terraces in the center.

+After lunch, we continue to Sainte-Énimie, where the Gorges du Tarn begins at the beautiful bridge in the town center.
+This route is well-marked and is another motorcyclist's delight.
 Thousands of words have already been used to describe the beauty of the Gorges du Tarn.
-It is best to experience it yourself and enjoy this road that follows the river Tarn.
-Hereby it's often a choice between motorcycling or enjoying the landscape.
-This wonderful road is about 50 km long and you can enjoy beautiful curves and picturesque panoramas.
+The best way to experience it is to experience it for yourself and enjoy this road that follows the Tarn River.
+It's often a choice between riding the motorcycle or enjoying the scenery.
+This wonderful road is approximately 50 km long and offers a continuous journey of beautiful curves and picturesque panoramas.
 The overhanging rocks along the route are impressive.

-Along the Gorges du Tarn are a number of beautiful villages with terraces to recover from this breathtaking ride.
-Along the route there are a number of viewpoints where it is certainly worth stopping to enjoy the beautiful surroundings.
-For water sports enthusiasts there is also the opportunity to rent a canoe.
+Along the Gorges du Tarn are several charming villages with terraces where you can relax after this breathtaking drive.
+Along the route are several viewpoints where it's definitely worth stopping to enjoy the beautiful surroundings.
+For water sports enthusiasts, there are also canoe rentals.

 Gorges de Tarn